Taller options available for most trees. Please use the contact us page stating species, height range and postcode for more info.

 With its magenta red double flowers, the Midland Hawthorn or Double Red Flowered Hawthorn (Crataegus laevigata 'Pauls Scarlet') makes for a real display of colour in late spring.
 An ideal choice for exposed gardens, but this tree is also able to cope with most garden situations.
 In particular, this would include small gardens in towns, close to busy roads.
-Its final height of 5m (16ft 8in) makes this an attractive choice for a small garden.
+Its 20-year height of 5x4m makes this an attractive choice for a small garden.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.